kubernetes-sigs/karpenter/designs/disruption-controls-by-action.md

 **Supported Actions:** All disruption actions affected by the current Budgets implementation (Consolidation, Emptiness, Expiration, Drift) should be supported.
 **Default Behavior for Unspecified Actions:** Budgets should continue to support a default behavior for all disruption actions.
 If an action is unspecified, it is assumed to apply to all actions.

-### Q: How should Karpenterr handle the default or undefined action case?
+### Q: How should Karpenter handle the default or undefined action case?
 The current design involves specifying a specific number of disruptable nodes per action, which can complicate the disruption lifecycle.
 For example, if there's a 10-node budget for "Drift" and a separate 10-node budget for "Consolidation," but a 15-node budget for "All" determining which nodes will get disrupted becomes unclear.
 Would it be 10 nodes for "Drift" and 5 nodes for "Consolidation"?

 #### Unspecified Action as a Global Node Budget